ReshiAdavan/ReshiAdavan/README.md

 # Hi, I'm Reshi 👋

-I am an Electrical Engineering student at the University of Waterloo, with a particular interest in full stack engineering and cloud architecture.
+I am an Electrical Engineering student at the University of Waterloo, with a particular interest in Full Stack engineering, Cloud Architecture and DevOps.

 ## Skills 🔭